Script kiddy strikes back

 fool the victim.
 Thankfully, while being a good example of poorly engineered

-software, this little script can’t do any harm, even if it were run as root
+software, this little script can’t do any harm, even if it were run as root.

 The other executable, however, is way more evil…